 First, let’s talk about batch cooking

 Having loads of spare cash really isn’t what you need to stay healthy.
 Yes, it may help, but it’s certainly not needed.

 It’s much more about putting in time to research (we nearly all have access to the internet these days) where to buy local produce, usually from farms and markets.
 Some big Supermarkets also sell local veg or cheaper wonky fruits.
 They all taste the same!

 Also, allocating more time for home cooking will help (which can be done in big batches, then frozen for those days when you have no time to cook).

-This is one of the most helpful things you can do to save time, and my own freezer is always full of leftover portioned out healthy meals ready to take out and leave on the side to defrost while you are at work.
-All you need to do is put them in the oven and steam a few veggies, boil some pasta ,or toss a salad together.
-The best things to cook and freeze in batches are:-
+This is one of the most helpful things you can do to save time.
+My own freezer is always full of leftover portioned, healthy meals ready to take out to defrost while I am at work.
+All you then need to do is put them in the oven and steam a few veggies, boil some pasta ,or toss a salad together.
+And, voila, dinner is served!

 - Bolognese sauce

 - Lentil or pulse soups

 - Homemade burgers